thilak-sekhar/Online-LIbrary/README.md

 # Technologies Used
 ✅ HTML, CSS – Responsive and user-friendly design.
 ✅ JavaScript – Interactive features and smooth navigation.
-✅ Database Integration – Store and manage books efficiently.📬 Contributions & feedback are welcome! 🚀
+✅ Database Integration – Store and manage books efficiently.
+📬 Contributions & feedback are welcome! 🚀